 To coordinate the information between the graphical and text AIRMETs, take one of each type that have the same valid, or start time.
 Hours 00 through 06 on the G-AIRMET will correspond to the information in the text AIRMET.
 Hours 07 through 12 of the G-AIRMET align with the text bulletin outlook since a text AIRMET for that time frame has not yet been published.

+It's important to know how to use an official national weather service.
 Check the Aviation Weather Center’s Graphical AIRMETs page to view currently active graphical AIRMETs.

 Reading a Graphical AIRMET (G-AIRMET)